hgtonight/Vanilla-Plugins/README.md

 License
 =======
-All code is licensed under GPL v3 unless specified otherwise.
-I will consider any requests to release under a different license as well.
+All code is released under the GPLv3 and may be released under a different license with permission.